ansys/pyfluent/doc/source/getting_started/faqs.rst

 What is PyAnsys?
 ----------------
-PyAnsys is a set of open source technologies that allow you to interface Pythonically with Ansys Fluent, Mechanical APDL, AEDT, and other Ansys products.
+PyAnsys is a set of open source technologies that allow you to interface with Ansys Fluent, Mechanical APDL, AEDT, and other Ansys products via Python.
 You can use PyAnsys libraries within a Python environment of your choice in conjunction with external Python libraries.